orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Does the universe allow physical access to history?
 Or must we always actively preserve.
-Exciting the world would be where preservation would be less costly, but the extend to which we would keep records would border on a disorder. *
+Exciting the world would be where preservation would be less costly, but the extend to which we would keep records would border on a disorder.
+We would version control t*
 ***[], []***
 ***On Future-proof Preservation, 2054***